What to Pack For Your Au Pair Adventure Abroad

 • Stain remover pen

-• Sanitizer and wipes
+• Hand sanitizer and wipes

 • Bandaids

-• Pain relief + vitamins
+• Pain relief and vitamins

 • Small umbrella

-• A quick-dry towel or thin picnic blanket (only if you have extra space)
+• A quick-dry towel or thin picnic blanket, only if you have extra space

-• Passport & Visa
+• Passport and visa

 • Travel insurance